Seize the day? Absolutely. Live your best life with our fun-filled, flavor-forward, no-time-like-the-present itinerary for 36 hours in SLO CAL.

 Photo courtesy: Luna Red

 In Cambria’s East Village, Boni’s Tacos serves flavorful tacos by the hundreds each day.
 Go for carne asada, chile verde, al pastor or pollo asado in either “street taco” size or 6” corn tortillas.
-Down the coast at San Miguel Market & Deli in Los Osos, you have your choice of eight different meats for your tacos, as well as access to what some consider the best guacamole in all of SLO CAL.
+Down the coast at San Miguel Market & Deli in Los Osos, you have your choice of eight different types of meat for your tacos, as well as access to what some consider the best guacamole in all of SLO CAL.
 And at the well-stocked La Reyna Market in Paso Robles, folks love trying all the different styles of meat, served traditionally with house-made salsa, onions, and cilantro.

 San Luis Obispo